ahnaf-zamil/metube/README.md

 # MeTube
 A backend system inspired by YouTube’s upload flow.
-It allows users to upload videos (chunked) through a REST API, which are then processed by distributed encoder workers.
-The video encoding process involves generating multiple video qualities using FFMPEG, with storage handled by S3/MinIO and message dispatching done via RabbitMQ.
+It allows users to upload videos through a REST API, which are then processed by distributed encoder workers.

+The video encoding process involves generating multiple video qualities using FFMPEG, with storage handled by S3/MinIO and task distribution done through RabbitMQ.

 ## Requirements
 1. Python (for REST API)